CopperEgg/copperegg-ruby/README.md

 # CopperEgg Gem

-The CopperEgg gem allows programmatic access to the CopperEgg API.
+The CopperEgg gem allows programmatic access to the Uptime Cloud Monitor API.

 ## Install